Polokghosh53/JustDial-Website-Automation/README.md

-1. The **car washing services** should be located near the user's location.
+1. The **Car Washing services** should be located near the user's location.
 2. The services should have a rating higher than 4 stars.
 3. The customer votes for each service should be more than 20.